February 2024 Bar Exam Dates and Location

 The October 2023 Admissions Ceremony for new attorneys will be held on October 27, 2023.
 Details on the ceremony will be emailed to those who are eligible to take the Oath of Attorney.

 On June 28, 2023, the Utah Supreme Court approved changes to Rule 14-711 and 14-712 of the Supreme Court Rules of Professional Practice.
 These changes, effective immediately, lower the required passing score on the Bar Examination in Utah from 270 to 260.
 This change is not retroactive and applies to examinees -either in Utah or those who want to transfer a UBE score- taking the July 2023 Bar Examination and future examinations.
 The required passing score in Utah prior to the July 2023 administration remains at 270.

 To see the full text of the rules with the changes, please go to utcourts.gov.

-Beginning on or around August 1, 2022, all applicants for admission to the Utah State Bar will be required to request a character and fitness report from the National Conference of Bar Examiners (NCBE).
+Beginning August 1, 2022, all applicants for admission to the Utah State Bar will be required to request a character and fitness report from the National Conference of Bar Examiners (NCBE).
 The investigation and preparation of the report by the NCBE is subject to an additional fee that applicants will pay to the NCBE directly.
 Those fees are outlined here.

 This decision was made primarily in an effort satisfy the Office of Admissions’ duty of confidentiality set forth in Rule 14-720.
 Use of the NCBE’s investigative services will improve the security of sensitive personal information that applicants must provide on an application for admission to the Bar.
 The NCBE has proven its dedication to maintaining the highest standards of privacy and confidentiality, which extends to the information gathered during character and fitness investigations.